COVID-19 3D PrintinG

 It is known as the 3DVerkstan Shield, these were being printed all around the world. (see picture at right) These are one-size-fits-most, from children ~8yrs up through adults with large heads.

 IMPORTANT NOTE ABOUT FACESHIELDS:

-Face Shields have been determined to be less effective than a cloth face covering by the CDC, due to the airborne nature of COVD19.
+Face Shields have since been determined to be less effective than a cloth face covering by the CDC, once COVD19 was determined to be an airborne disease.
 They are best used with a cloth face cover, or by those unable to wear a cloth face cover.

 Link to original sources:

 Disclaimer: We are not affiliated with the NIH or the creators of these designs and are not medical doctors.
 These have been shared for community creation and use at your own risk.